chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 // Release notes
 // ----------------------------------------------------------------------------------------------------------

+Update (11-15-19)
+-NetSimCues initial check in
+-These are the async/deferred events that are outputted during the network simulation tick -Different classification in types wrt prediction and replication -See FMockAbilityBlinkCue in code, "Misc Notes" at bottom of readme file -"Rewindable NetSimCue" api still todo

 Update (10-28-19)
 Renaming/cleanup on ::Update function:
 -"TSimulation::Update" is now "TSimulation::SimulationTick".
-Makes searching through source a bit easier, less generic name -Collapsed parameters of SimulationTick into 3 containers: TNetSimTimeStep, TNetSimInput, TNetSimOutput -Time passed into simulation is now FNetworkSimTime (instead of forcing float RealTimeSeconds conversion at callsite) -TSimulationTickState broken up into FSimulationTickState and TSimulationTicker.
+Makes searching through source a bit easier, less generic name -Collapsed parameters of SimulationTick into 3 containers: FNetSimTimeStep, TNetSimInput, TNetSimOutput -Time passed into simulation is now FNetworkSimTime (instead of forcing float RealTimeSeconds conversion at callsite) -TSimulationTickState broken up into FSimulationTickState and TSimulationTicker.
 -::SimulationTick now also gets a reference to FSimulationTickState.
 This is setting us up to do timers/countdowns based on sim time within these functions.